joshuar/go-hass-anything/README.md

 // configured by the user.
 type AppWithPreferences interface {
   App
-  // Preferences returns the AppPreferences map of preferences for the app.
+  // DefaultPrefernces returns the AppPreferences map of default preferences for the app.
   // This is passed to the UI code to facilitate generating a form to enter
   // the preferences when the agent runs its configure command.
-If the
-  // preferences cannot be returned, a non-nil error will be returned.
-  Preferences() (preferences.AppPreferences, error)
+  DefaultPreferences() (preferences.AppPreferences)
 }
 ```